 The Romans also built pools – for military exercises, nautical games, and athletic training.
 Fish ponds as we have come to know them also originate from the Romans, when Roman emperors had private pools filled with fish, which they aptly named “piscina” the Latin word meaning “fish pond”.
 Gaius Maecenas, a wealthy Roman lord and patron of the arts, is credited with constructing the first heated swimming pool around 100 B.C.

-Whilst it is fun to remember where we have come from in the humble swimming pool’s history, it is what is currently happening in our day and age that is threatening the swimming pool’s fantastic vision;
+Whilst it is fun to remember where we have come from in the humble swimming pool’s history, today’s events are threatening its future.

-The rising energy crisis in the United Kingdom has over the years had a significant impact on the country’s infrastructure, and the leisure industry has not been immune to this effect.
+The rising cost of energy crisis in the United Kingdom has over recent years has had a significant impact on the country’s infrastructure and the leisure industry has not been immune to this effect.
 One of the leisure industries most impacted by the energy crisis is the swimming pool industry, with many swimming pool facilities struggling to stay open due to increased energy costs.

-It is feared that without specific support for these services in the Energy Bills Discount Scheme, it could cause many swimming pool facilities to close across the UK.
+It is feared that without continued support for these services, many swimming pool facilities will close across the UK.

 This could then have a wider negative physical, mental and emotional impact on millions of people of all ages, abilities and backgrounds.